SharinaS/Cloud-Engineering-Fundamentals/route53_and_dns.md

 European customer does a DNS request --> Route53 routes the traffic to eu-west-1

 **Example:** All queries from Europe get routed to an ELB in Frankfurt.

+> Geolocation routing lets you choose the resources that serve your traffic based on the geographic location of your users, meaning the location that DNS queries originate from.
+For example, you might want all queries from Europe to be routed to an ELB load balancer in the Frankfurt region.

+### Use Cases

+* localize your content and present some or all of your website in the language of your users.
+* restrict distribution of content to only the locations in which you have distribution rights.
+* balance load across endpoints in a predictable, easy-to-manage way, so that each user location is consistently routed to the same endpoint.

 [Set up Geolocation Routing in the Console](#Set-up-Geolocation-Routing)